thosgood/this-weeks-finds/markdown/51-100/week100.md

 as "things" of whatever sort you like, the morphisms as processes going from one thing to another, the 2-morphisms as meta-processes going from one process to another, and so on.
-Depending on how you play the n-category game, there are either no morphisms after level n, or only simple and bland ones playing the role of "equations".
+Depending on how you play the
+$n$-category game, there are either no morphisms after level n, or only simple and bland ones playing the role of "equations".
 The idea is that in the world of n-categories, one keeps track of things, processes, meta-processes, and so on to the nth level, but after that one calls it